eelfroth/orca-bytebeat/README.md

 ## caveats

-this method currently does not ensure that orca outputs a steady sample-rate of 2000 Hz. when it goes too slow, it causes a buffer underrun in aplay which is audible as a stutter. when it goes to fast, it introduces latency. the chosen bpm value of 30200 seems to work okay on my computer, with little latency and only the occasional stutter.
+this method currently does not ensure that orca outputs a steady sample-rate of 2000 Hz. when it goes too slow, it causes a buffer underrun in aplay which is audible as a stutter. when it goes to fast, it introduces latency. the chosen bpm value of 30200 seems to work okay on my computer, with not too much latency and only the occasional stutter.